AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-get-started-provision-powershell.md

 3. Select the subscription you want to use for your current session.

     ```Powershell
     Get-AzureRmSubscription    -SubscriptionName "MySubscription" | Select-AzureRmSubscription
     ```

 4. Create database.
-This example creates a new database named "mynewsqldw", with service objective level "DW400", to the server named "sqldwserver1" which is in the resource group named "mywesteuroperesgp1".  **NOTE: Creating a new SQL Data Warehouse database may result in a new billable charges.
-See [SQL Data Warehouse pricing][] for more details on pricing.**
+This example creates a database named "mynewsqldw", with service objective level "DW400", to the server named "sqldwserver1", which is in the resource group named "mywesteuroperesgp1".

     ```Powershell
-    New-AzureRmSqlDatabase -RequestedServiceObjectiveName "DW400" -DatabaseName "mynewsqldw" -ServerName "sqldwserver1" -ResourceGroupName "mywesteuroperesgp1" -Edition "DataWarehouse"
+    New-AzureRmSqlDatabase -RequestedServiceObjectiveName "DW400" -DatabaseName "mynewsqldw" -ServerName "sqldwserver1" -ResourceGroupName "mywesteuroperesgp1" -Edition "DataWarehouse" -CollationName "SQL_Latin1_General_CP1_CI_AS" -MaxSizeBytes 10995116277760
     ```

 Required Parameters are: